Top 5 covered passages not to miss in Paris

 Whether you want to discover a hidden part of Paris or you just want to find a nice spot to take a coffee, this article is made for you.
-So, if you’re ready to take a trip to the past in the Paris of the 19th century, this is the top 5 covered passages not to miss in Paris.
+So, if you’re ready to take a trip to the past in the Paris of the nineteenth century, this is the top 5 covered passages not to miss in Paris>.

 Take a look at the ground: you’re standing on a beautiful mosaic created by Giandomenico Facchina that gives all its charm to the gallery.
 I like to just walk in this beautiful passage and admire the view, but this is also the perfect covered passage to do a little shopping.

-4 Rue des Petits Champs, 75002 Paris – Metro stations: Pyramides, Louvre-Rivoli, Bourse
+4 Rue des Petits Champs – Metro stations: Pyramides, Louvre-Rivoli, Bourse

 Opening hours: 8:30 am – 8:30 pm

-11 Boulevard Montmartre, 75002 Paris – Metro stations: Grands Boulevards, Richelieu-Drouot
+11 Boulevard Montmartre – Metro stations: Grands Boulevards, Richelieu-Drouot

 Opening hours: 6 am – 00 pm